kevinaangstadt/CS340-Summer21-Notes/Lecture_12.md

 ### Mutants
 A mutant (variant) is a version of the original program produced by applying one or more MO.
 The **order** is the number of MO applied.
 Hopefully, the test suite can find the mutants, this gives us more confidence than coverage alone since we get a sense that the test suite has previously identified code we know to be buggy.

-Why does this work:
-- **Competent Programmer Hypothesis**
+### Competent Programmer Hypothesis
-    + Faults in programs are syntactically small and can be corrected with a few keystrokes
-    + If a test suite can find artificial mutants, it should also be good at finding bugs since they are also syntactically small bugs
-    + **BUT** not all bugs are small!
+Faults in programs are syntactically small and can be corrected with a few keystrokes.
+If a test suite can find artificial mutants, it should also be good at finding bugs since they are also syntactically small bugs. **BUT** not all bugs are small!

-- Because we want them to work since this gives a convenient metric
-    + We have the motivation to model more complex bugs via higher-order mutants
-    + This is known as the **Coupling Hypothesis**, the idea that complex faults are combinations of small faults
-- Note that tests that detect simple mutants can detect over 99% of 2nd and 3rd order mutants, which seems reasonable evidence for the two reasons provided
-- However, there are still other kinds of more complex bugs we might not be able to find via mutation testing
+We have the motivation to model more complex bugs via higher-order mutants.
+This is known as the **Coupling Hypothesis**, the idea that complex faults are combinations of small faults.
+This means that we can still use mutants to find more complex bugs.
+Note that tests that detect simple mutants can detect over 99% of 2nd and 3rd order mutants, which seems reasonable evidence for the two reasons provided.
+However, there are still other kinds of more complex bugs we might not be able to find via mutation testing

 What does MT measure?
 - Percent of mutants found by the test suite